Acupuncture and Asian Medicine

 Increasing the rate and efficiency of the body's own communication and bio-feedback systems.

 Scraping or gua sha (also known in the West as Graston method) is an ancient technique that breaks up fascial adhesions and areas that have poor blood circulation due to chronic tension, old trauma, or inflammation.
-Using an instrument that can be made of metal or stone the practitioner applies positive pressure and repeatedly scrapes an area of muscle and connective tissue until redness appears.
+Using a metal instrument the practitioner applies positive pressure and repeatedly scrapes an area of muscle and connective tissue until redness appears.
+Jessica may add this to an acupuncture or massage session, but she will always ask your permission first.
+If you'd like it to be added please request it at the beginning of your session.

 Herbal Medicine is a part of Traditional Chinese Medicine and has a long and rich history of use and documentation.
-Chinese herbal medicine is safe and effective with someone who has studied this use thoroughly as Jessica has.
-Her post-graduate program included herbal medicine in every semester of study and she tested through a national exam company on the use of Chinese Herbal Medicine specifically.
+Chinese herbal medicine is safe and effective with someone who has studied it's use as thoroughly as Jessica has.
+Her post-graduate program included extensive training in herbal medicine and she tested through a national exam company on the use of Chinese Herbal Medicine specifically.
 She is able to make and prescribe internal, topical, and steam inhalation preparations.